 I learned about the legality of copyrighting recipes, when embarking on my journey as a food historian, after graduating with my Masters Degree in 1991.
 (My degree is in Pacific Northwest history, in which I specialized in food history, for there were no schools offering a degree in this unique subject, when I began my studies.)

 My joy over this freedom was immense; there is more, however, for with his heart seemingly expanding, as was mine, the following words came out of this great lawyer’s mouth: “My services this day are free!”
-God’s favor perpetually blesses our gratitude.
+(God’s favor perpetually blesses a grateful heart.)

 I don’t profess this to be Cuban bread, but rather my simple recipe for delicious holiday rolls.
 Enjoy!